codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 !!! info "This section applies to the repositories for which you set Codacy to post [coverage summaries](../../repositories-configure/integrations/github-integration.md#coverage-summaries) to your GitHub pull requests"

 On December 7th 2023 we set the new Coverage engine to post coverage summaries to GitHub, replacing the old Coverage engine.
 No further action is required on your part.

+## Codacy app UI diff tabs from the new Coverage engine {: id="diff-tabs"}

+On <!-- TODO ALA-789 date --> we set the diff tabs of the [Coverage commits](../../repositories-coverage/commits.md#diff-tab) and [Coverage pull requests](../../repositories-coverage/pull-requests.md#diff-tab) pages to get data from the new Coverage engine when available.
+No further action is required on your part.

 ## Differences in coverage metrics between the old and new Coverage engines